Simoparn/Bookmarkerwebapp/README.md

 #### Database structure for importing and showing bookmarks in the service
-bookmark -> unique URLs, have a human-readable name tagsofbookmarks -> all folder hierarchies used for bookmarks, described as a string "parentfolder childfolder" etc. This is needed because many users can use identical folderhierarchies bookmarksofusers -> bookmarks are always related to a certain user and a certain folder
+bookmark -> unique URLs, have a human-readable name tagsofbookmarks ->  "tags" word used here because the shaarli parser includes folder names in the tags subarray.
+All folder hierarchies used for bookmarks, described as a string in the format "parentfolder childfolder" etc. This is needed because many users can use identical folder hierarchies bookmarksofusers -> bookmarks are always related to a certain user and a certain folder

 Redundant records are deleted automatically from bookmarksofusers when the relevant records are deleted from tagsofbookmarks and bookmark tables.